Lasseignejk/DC-Notes/BackEnd/9--Sessions.md

 What is a cookie?

 -   A cookie is a small piece of data stored in the user's browser memory.
 -   Cookies are set by the server, and are included in all future requests to that server.
 -   I am giving something to authenticate you, so that next time you have a request, I can look at that cookie and give you your information.
 -   Cookies don't usually contain super detailed information, just stuff like user preferences (dark themes) and if you agreed to the privacy agreements.
 -   Cookies are forever

 What is a session?

 -   Not stored on the browser, it lives on the server.
 -   Typically store login information
-- Browser requests access to infromation using a username and password.
+-   Browser requests access to information using a username and password.
 -   server responds, sending back a cookie along with the response.
 -   The client sends a request to access a protected area, the server checks the cookie.
 Is this cookie stale?
 Is it good?

 ## Making a session